(1841 - 1899)

 He was wounded in action at Fredericksburg, VA on 13 December 1862.
 He was appointed Sergeant-Major of the Regiment on 8 February 1863, and commissioned 2nd Lieutenant of Company H on 1 March.
 He was wounded again in action at Chancellorsville, VA in May 1863.
 Promoted to First Lieutenant, Company E on 2 July 1863.
 He was discharged at the end of his 3 year term, but appointed Captain, Company F on 3 January 1865.
 He mustered out of service on 28 June 1865.

-He was living in Gettysburg, PA in 1893.
+He was living in Gettysburg, PA in 1893 and later in Chicago.
 He was probably a resident of the U.S. National Home for Disabled Volunteer Soldiers in Milwaukee at the time of his death.

 08/18/1841; Sidney, ME

 08/19/1899; burial in Wood National Cemetery, Milwaukee, WI